kad-ecoli/baseline/case_study/README.md

 As a case study of the impact of different blast scoring, we check CAFA3 NK target T37020011939 (UniProt ID [SCRK3_ARATH](https://www.uniprot.org/uniprot/Q9LNE4)), which is a fructokinase found in the cytosol and extracellular region of Arabidopsis thaliana.
-As a probably fructokinase-3, this protein transfers the phosphate group from ATP to D-fructose.
+As a fructokinase, this protein transfers the phosphate group from ATP to D-fructose.

 ```
 >T37020011939 SCRK3_ARATH